Finding a Top Financial Advisor Firm in Wichita, Kansas

 6 Meridian Background

 Seven partners founded 6 Meridian in 2016: Margaret A. Dechant, Stevan M. Bahm, Andrew J. Mies, Pamela A. Smith, Sarah J. Hampton, Bryan S. Green and Thomas H. Kirk III.
-They are still the sole owners of the firm, with Dechant serving as CEO.

 Services center on offering clients comprehensive financial planning.
 For example, the firm offers business planning, cash flow forecasting, trust and estate planning, retirement planning and education planning.
 Additionally, the firm provides investment portfolio services.
 If a client has investment products that are not maintained by 6 Meridian, like 529 plans and annuity contracts, 6 Meridian can still provide management advice.